ovh/docs/pages/platform/ai-training/21_GENERAL_faq/guide.en-gb.md

 > > Depending on how you build your container, make sure that the mapping between your data (/workspace/mybucket for instance) is not already existing within your image.
 > >
 > Why can't I can't access my UI ?
-> > Make sure your job is in a « running » state and you are exposing one of the accepted port listed [here](https://docs.ovh.com/gb/en/ai-training/capabilities/#available-ports-to-public-network)
+> > Make sure your job is in a « running » state and that your UI is exposed either on the default port or that you specified the correct port in your URL (see [public ports](https://docs.ovh.com/gb/en/ai-training/capabilities/#available-ports-to-public-network)).
+> > Only the layer 7 is accessible and check that your UI is correctly binded to the network interfaces (e.g. with tensoboard user the `--bind-all` flag).
 > >
 > Why is the image not executed with the expected linux user ?
 > > For security purposes, we impersonate the linux default user which is ovh and group ovh with ids `42420:42420`.